vpon-sdk/vpon-sdk.github.io/en/ios/ios-banner.en.md

 ---
 If you haven't finished the previous integration guide, please check all the [settings here]({{site.baseurl}}/ios/integration-guide/).

+## Latest News
+---
+Apple recently revised App Transport Security (ATS), to iOS10.
+Please refer to [this link] for some modification.

 # Coding for showing Banner
 ---
 iOS apps are composed of UIView objects, Objective-C instances the user sees as text areas, buttons and others controls.
 VpadnBanner is simply a UIView subclass displaying small HTML5 ads that respond to user touch.